arangodb/docs/3.9/aql/functions-geo.md

 - **polygons** (array): array of arrays of array of longitude/latitude pairs
 - returns **geoJson** (object\|null): a valid GeoJSON MultiPolygon

-A validation step is performed using the S2 geometry library, if the validation is not successful, an AQL warning is issued and `null` is returned.

 MultiPolygon comprised of a simple Polygon and a Polygon with hole:

 {% aqlexample examplevar="examplevar" type="type" query="query" bind="bind" result="result" %}